 This story was originally published and last updated .

-Dark Sky is dead and gone — at least for us Android users.
-At the end of March, it was announced that Apple had acquired popular weather app and would be shutting off Android access on July 1.
-Since then, we've seen a fake Dark Sky app pop up and then get put down in the Play Store.
+As of August 1, Dark Sky is dust — at least for us Android users.
+At the end of March, it was announced that Apple had acquired the popular weather app and would be shutting off Android access on July 1.
+Turns out the company would end up extending that deadline by a month.
+Whoop-de-doo.
+But since then, we've seen a fake Dark Sky app pop up and then get put down in the Play Store.
 We get it: people are passionate about their weather apps.
-Now, as Dark Sky is finally put off to pasture, we're updating our list of Android alternatives to include a few of our readers' choices.
+So, as Dark Sky finally makes it to pasture tomorrow, we're once again updating our list of our favorite Android weather apps.

 The main appeals of any weather app are aesthetics, the capacity to give an accurate forecast, and how much detail it provides.
 Dark Sky gave users a clean interface and short verbal forecasts explaining what might happen in a given period.
 Its API, as described here, harvested resources from many meteorological agencies and may include its own forecasting models.
 It's the very API that has made its way to other apps like CARROT and Overdrop so that their devs can focus on UX without having to worry about doing the math — alas, the toolkit won't be available to use beyond 2021.
 However, results are only as good as the data one puts in and that data, as Dark Sky attributes here, can be pulled from public sources that everyone has access to.

 So, with all these virtues in mind, we're recommending four apps that are admittedly off the beaten path and — new for this update — taking up three apps our readers claim to use.

 Norwegian public broadcaster NRK has a website called Yr and there's an app by the same name — Yr, means "drizzle."
 Data is sourced from the Meteorologisk Institutt and while nearly all of its reporting stations are within Norway, it also pulls numbers from global weather services plus public and private Netatmo and Holfuy weather stations.
 A full list can be found here.